rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   ###### TQL is a declarative query language that allows you to specify what data you want to retrieve by using the query language to query nodes and relationships in the Technopedia database.

   #### Get started with TQL<br>

-  To make a query with TQL, you must use a MATCH statement, which is like Select statement in SQL.
+  To make a query with TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.
 You add the MATCH statement as a query parameter to the TQL endpoint `https://v6.technopedia.com/tql` <br>
   For example, `https://v6.technopedia.com/tql?q=MATCH <query_parameters>`
   <br>